This post contains affiliate links. If you click on a link and make a purchase I earn a small commission at no extra

-The first number in 10x42 is the magnification of the instrument.
+The first number in 10x42 is the magnification of the binoculars.
 With a 10x magnification simply means that the objects viewed in the field of view appear 10 times larger as with the bare eye.
 So if the viewed object is in a distance of 1000 yards, the object appears as if it were only 100 yards away.
 The more magnification, the closer far objects appear.

 The second number in 10x42 indicates an objective lens diameter of 42 millimeters.
 This parameter is also called the entrance pupil.
 The diameter of the objective is crucial for a number of factors.
 The most important point is the light-gathering power, which determines the performance of the binoculars.

 What else do the Number on Binoculars mean?